ahmedburale/task-tracker-cli/README.md

-# ✅ Task Tracker CLI (Java)
+# Task Tracker CLI

-A command-line task manager built in Java using JSON storage.
-No frameworks, no database — just simple and effective CLI-based task tracking.

----
+A simple Java command-line application to manage your tasks (add, list, update, delete) using JSON for storage.

-## ✨ Features
+## Features

-- Add new tasks
+- Add a task
-- List all tasks
-- Update task descriptions
+- Update a task
+- Delete a task
-- Mark tasks as in-progress or done
+- Mark task as `in-progress` or `done`
-- Delete tasks
-- Filter tasks by status (todo, done, in-progress)
+- List tasks by status
-- Stores data in `tasks.json` file (no DB required)
+- Tasks are stored in `tasks.json`

----